amfz/dsi-python-workshop/README.md

 Adhikari, DeNero, and Wagner, _Computational and Inferential Thinking: The Foundations of Data Science._

 ## Acknowledgements
-Slides were originally developed by Asel Kushkeyeva under the supervision of Rohan Alexander, University of Toronto.
-Slides have been modified by A. Mahfouz for 2022.
+Course materials were originally developed by Asel Kushkeyeva under the supervision of Rohan Alexander, University of Toronto.
+Materials have been modified by A. Mahfouz for 2022.